klot-io/pi-setup/README.md

 DANGER:  Always be careful downloading and installing other people's code.

-# What the Hell is This?

-Ok, awhile back I took Kubernetes threw it on Raspberry Pi's and created multi-microservice App that yells at my kids to get ready in the morning (in an Australian accent).

-Originally, I did this as a joke because I was bored, but something amazing happened: it worked.
-My young children are ready every morning in 10-15 with zero effort from my wife and I.

-Beyond that success, I realzied I had created a platform.
-When I say I installed Kuberenetes and the App runs on that, I'm not kidding.
-I have Pods interacting with the Pi's GPIO; DaemonSets deploying to Node that I ssimply label that they have a Button; those DaemonSets pushing events to Redis channels; Daemons reacting to those events, saying Chores are done, and on and on.

-What's really cool is the kids like to use this (called Nandy), creating their own chores or just chaning the order, etc. Since my kids and are having a blast with all this, I thought I'd share what I'd done.

-So what this does is allow you to easily grab a handful of Raspberry Pi's, install Kuberenetes on them, and then install Apps from repos I created in GitHub.
-Right now, I just have the Redis service, but I'm looking to add more.

-I've also made it extensible for anyone to add more.
-If you can put a Kubernetes resouces at a URL and your Docker images are publicly accessible, anyone can install your App on ther clsuter.

 # Getting Started

 Download image from <URL> and burn onto an SD card.